wzulfikar/laravel-bootstrap/README.md

 ## Installation

-- Copy this `bootstrap` folder to your `resources/views/layouts`.
+- Copy the `bootstrap` folder to `resources/views/layouts`.
 Your resources directory will look like this:

 ![image](tree-resources.png)